C5m7b4/algorithms-01/README.md

 ## branch 9

 Let's take a look at how you can curry functions and use partial application/currying to make deffered functions.

+## branch 10

+Now, let's add a pipe function for composition